 - In 2014, U.S. fire departments responded to an estimated 367,500 home structure fires.
 These fires caused 2,745 deaths, 11,825 civilian injuries, and $6.8 billion in direct damage.

 - On average, seven people die in U.S. home fires per day.

-- Two of every five home fires start in the kitchen.
+- Two of every five home fires started in the kitchen.

-- Unattended cooking was a factor in 34% of reported home cooking fires.
+- Unattended cooking was a factor in one-third of reported home cooking fires.